 Content marketing can take a variety of formats including blogs, videos, whitepapers, infographics, e-books, case studies etc. Proponents of content marketing (and in the interests of transparency I’m one) believe that if businesses provide valuable information to buyers, over time this favour will be returned through custom and loyalty.

-Despite the current hype however, content marketing is nothing new.
-Look closely and you will find plenty examples of businesses providing customers with marketing communications wrapped up as valuable insight and advice as far back as the 1800s.
+However, despite the current hype, content marketing is nothing new.
+Look closely and you will find plenty of examples of businesses providing customers with marketing communications wrapped up as valuable insight and advice as far back as the 1800s.

 The history of content marketing

 Without the internet, blogs or social media, in 1895 John Deere reached out with a magazine designed to help farmers become better at business.
 One of the first to explore the benefits of communicating with customers in large numbers through the provision of valuable information, impressively this magazine is still going strong today.

 Adapting with the times ‘The Furrow’ is now available online, has been optimised for mobile platforms and uses social media to reach out to a new and growing audience.
 However, not forgetting its roots, for those with more traditional tastes it is still available in print format.

 Fast forward a few years and we come to one of my favourite examples of content marketing, The Michelin Guide.
 In 1900 tire manufacturer Michelin concluded that the only way it could sell more tires was to increase the number of cars on the road.
 Identifying this barrier to its growth strategy Michelin demonstrated both savvy business insight and extraordinary imagination with the creation of a guide for motorists.

 With a wealth of tips including where travellers could find the best hotels, restaurants, mechanics, and (who would have thought it) tire dealers, not only did Michelin encourage more drivers to get out and explore, it also increased the number of potential customers available to them and positioned Michelin as the go-to tire dealer.
 Inspiring stuff!